 Each section is organized so to first explain the broader rationale underlying pertinent methods, then to broadly overview key decisions with methodology, before finally describing processes and methods with greater detail and nuance.

 Within the Projects Lists, there is a designated tab for “Signal Projects.”
 Signals are projects that have sufficiently demonstrated relevance in the industry in some form, for at least a finite period of time, as collectively agreed upon by Smith + Crown’s team of professional blockchain researchers.
-A project is generally signal if properly understanding the themes, trends, or narratives of the entire industry requires understanding the project.
 Table 1 briefly overviews what Signals are and are not.

 • Typically, projects with clearly articulated goals, token models, protocols, evidence of leadership experience, industry knowledge, or developer capability.
 These factors are always considered in industry and project context—these areas are weighted differently according to circumstances.